SaaidMohamed/snaptrack/README.md

 - Convert receipt image to a digital receipt.
 - Edit degital receipt data before saving it.
 - Submit and store degital receipt with all details.
-- Visualize receipt data through graphs (totals or summaries).
+- Visualize receipt data through graphs (totals, averages and predections).
 - Store receipt images with their json data.
 - prevent duplicate submissions during uploads for data consistency.
 - Modern frontend design with responsive layouts.